karllhughes/portable-cto-book-1/2-product-development/notes.md

 - Product planning and prioritization meetings
 - Grooming your backlog

+### The role of testing at a startup
+- What kind of testing can you do?
+- How much testing is appropriate?
+- Continuous integration

 ### Engineering workflows
 - Technical specifications
 - Dividing work and responsibilities